ZoomInfo

 ZoomInfo Technologies Inc. is a registered data broker in the United States.
 The company collects and sells personal data, both public and private, through various means of data and web scraping.
 Information about business entities like companies and departments are also collected and offered.
-These personal information are available for sale, where other businesses can use the collected data for targeted marketing.
+This personal information is available for sale to other businesses, which use the collected data for targeted marketing.

 The company is the subject of numerous complaints and multiple lawsuits concerning its collection and sales of personal data.

 History

 In 2007, DiscoverOrg was founded by Henry Schuck and Kirk Brown.
 In February 2019, it acquired its competitor, Zoom Information, Inc. and rebranded as ZoomInfo.
 DiscoverOrg's CEO Henry Schuck, CFO Cameron Hyzer, and Chief Revenue Officer Chris Hays kept their roles.
 Zoom Information was established in 2000 as Eliyon Technologies by founders Yonatan Stern and Michel Decary, and in August 2017 was acquired by Great Hill Partners, a private equity firm, for $240 million.

-In June 4, 2020, ZoomInfo became a publicly traded company on the Nasdaq Global Select Market under the ticker symbol “ZI.”
+ZoomInfo is traded in Nasdaq since 2020.
+The company changed its ticker symbol from “ZI” to "GTM" in May 2025.

+The company was accused of investors fraud in a 2024 lawsuit, and breach of fiduciary duties to its shareholders in 2026.